 Of course the key end-result is not to rely on inspiring events to get you inspired, but rather by developing your own formula such as applying these inspirational elements to your daily life – ALL THE TIME – so that you can continuously self-inspire.

-To be effective, speakers need to remember that everyone has a different background, different up-bringing, culture, experience with life, so motivating an individual to accomplish a certain task can start at the group level for an overall momentum in the right direction during talks but then would need to be specific to that individual to best extract the performance of that individual similar to having a personal trainer but in this case, that personal trainer is here to motivate you so that you can extract the best ‘life performance’ out of yourself.
+To be effective, speakers (and coaches for that matter) need to remember that everyone has a different background, different up-bringing, culture, experience with life, so motivating an individual to accomplish a certain task can start at the group level for an overall momentum in the right direction during talks but then would need to be specific to that individual to best extract the performance of that individual similar to having a personal trainer but in this case, that personal trainer is here to inspire and motivate you so that you can extract the best ‘life performance’ — out of yourself.

 In summary, INSPIRATION will bring clarity to your inner desires and the long-term direction you need to take, whilst MOTIVATION will provide you with the tools to achieve that goal.
-Audience can use inspirational and motivational speakers that spark an emotional response BUT they can also develop a positive mindset to self-inspire and self-motivate.
+Audience can use inspirational and motivational speakers and coaches that spark an emotional response BUT they should also develop a positive mindset to self-inspire and self-motivate.